EHP defends public health in the face of oil and gas development.

 Pennsylvania residents impacted by the vast network of shale gas infrastructure—wells, compressor stations, processing plants, pipelines, truck traffic, etc.—had every reason to expect that Gov. Shapiro and his administration, once in office, would work hard to defend their health from sources of pollution.
 Two years later, residents are still waiting for meaningful action.

-Join us on Tuesday, April 1, 2025, from noon to 1 p.m., for the virtual release of “Pennsylvania’s Shale Gas Boom: What the Shapiro Administration Can Do to Better Protect Public Health,” an addendum to our 2022 white paper.
-Learn more and register here.
+EHP offers analysis of the Shapiro Administration's efforts to protect residents from the harms of shale gas pollution in “Pennsylvania’s Shale Gas Boom: What the Shapiro Administration Can Do to Better Protect Public Health,” a companion piece to our 2022 white paper.
+Download the white paper here.

 EHP’s Prepared Remarks Regarding CNX’s Radical Transparency Claim